How to set up a Fixed sequence automated flow

 - Add a Branch name.

-- Select Line Item from the object dropdown menu.
+- Select Processed charge line item from the object dropdown menu.

 - Select Variant from the attribute dropdown menu.